Zpicard/Ebay_OpenAI_API/README.md

 # Ebay_OpenAI_API
-This project integrates the eBay API to retrieve top-viewed technology products, storing the data in a DataFrame, and leverages the OpenAI API for sophisticated price comparison analysis.
-API Practice
+This project focuses on practicing API integrations by retrieving top-viewed products from different technology categories using the eBay API.
+The data is stored in a DataFrame, and the OpenAI API is then used to compare and analyze average prices across these products.
+The project highlights the process of fetching, storing, and analyzing data from multiple APIs.